Need fresh thinking?

 Some restaurants seem to think that all it takes to appeal to the Hispanic audience is to translate ads and signs into Spanish, and then to replace images of Caucasians with ethnic-looking people.

 Such efforts are usually executed poorly, with translations written by people who clearly don’t understand Spanish idioms.
 Showing ethnic audiences in advertising images is a good thing, but not when they display stereotypes.
-It’s a good idea to keep your marketing free of quinceañeras, fiestas or anything with a piñata.
-Focusing on such culturally significant events or symbols can imply those are the only things you know about our multifaceted Hispanic culture.
+It’s a good idea to keep your marketing story free of quinceañeras, fiestas or anything with a piñata.
+Focusing advertising campaign creative on such culturally significant events or symbols can imply those are the only things you know about our multifaceted Hispanic culture.
+And it won't help sales.

 As with any business, it’s important to make your customers comfortable.
-For example, if the audience you cater to is Hispanic, you want your customers to see themselves reflected in your employees.
+For example, if the audience you cater to is Hispanic, you want your guests to see themselves reflected in your employees.
 This may mean hiring Hispanic workers.
-And certainly, your staff should speak fluent Spanish.
+And certainly, your staff should speak fluent Spanish—even more so in some locations than others.
+This extends to overall restaurant concept, which should accurately reflect the culture you wish to attract.

 When Hispanics patronize a restaurant, there’s a good chance it will be a multigenerational affair, with children, parents and grandparents.
 A survey by The NPD Group found that Hispanics visit restaurants in groups of three or more 13% more often than non-Hispanics.
 NPD’s Michele Schmal says, “Hispanic restaurant consumers tell us that they would visit restaurants more often if they made children feel welcome.”